Contents

 1. Cash bonus

 Cash bonuses are a common type of incentive pay and can vary depending on what the company is willing to offer.
-A few examples include an annual bonus, a signing bonus, or a one-time cash bonus.
+A few examples include a signing bonus, a one-time cash bonus, or an annual bonus, such as those given as part of an employee’s Christmas pay.

 2. Commission